The pros and cons of All-on-4 dental implants

 The anticipation of pain can really put people off having dental implants.
 Prospective patients fear that intense discomfort and long recovery times will mean that a dental implant isn’t worthwhile on balance.

 It is not uncommon for older types of dental implants to cause discomfort for months on end.
-This is simply not the case with All-on-4 technology.
+This is not the case with All-on-4 technology.
 Within a few days of the procedure, swelling subsides and recovery is complete.
 Patients are able to swiftly return to their normal lives, with the added benefit of now having beautiful, functional teeth.
+Unlike some other dental implants, there should be no issues with bone loss from All-on-4 dental implants; it is a comparatively non-invasive procedure.

 When it comes to comfort, ease, and effectiveness, All-on-4 gets a big tick on the ‘pro’ side of the ledger.